-Traditional banking services for a physician practice
+Traditional banking for physician practices

 A practice can obtain two distinct sets of services from most banks: Traditional Deposit Services (sometimes called Checking or just Account Services) and Treasury Management Services.
 Treasury Management services are those that include Lock Box, Sweep and electronic account access (which may have additional fees, such as for EOBs).
 With Lock Box, the bank receives your payment mail directly, opens it and deposits checks (and these days usually images everything), then sends all of the EOBS (and other mail) to you, along with the deposit forms.
 With Sweep, they draw your account down to a specified amount every night and invest it.
 Then they cash out what is needed to cover the next day’s checks and put it back in your checking account.
 Many small town banks do not offer Treasury Management services.
 You could post the EOBs internally, or send them to a third party (as we do).
 All of the fees for these services are negotiable.
 I mean ALL.
 So, even if you just use checking services, you shouldn’t be paying their “retail” fee schedule.